Superforms, supercurrents and convex geometry: Positivity of superforms

 ($J$ is the complex structure).
 Looking at the real bigrading we can write $\gamma=\alpha+\beta$ where $\alpha$ is $(1,0)_\R$ and $\beta$ is $(0,1)_\R$.
 Therefore

 so $ia\w\bar a$ is of real bidegree $(1,0)$ if and only if

 Since the two terms here are of different real bidegree, each of them must vanish, which means that $\alpha$ and $J(\beta)$ are parallel.
-Equivalently, after multiplication with a complex number, $a=\gamma-iJ(\gamma)$, where $\gamma $ is $(1,0)_\R$.
+Equivalently, if $i(a\w\bar a)$ is elementary in the real sense, after multiplication with a complex number, $a=\gamma-iJ(\gamma)$, where $\gamma $ is $(1,0)_\R$.
+Thus the set of elementary forms in the real sense is strictly included in the set of complex elementary forms.

 A fundamental fact in the complex case is that any real symmetric $(p,p)$-form